 Bring the gumbo back up to heat, being extremely careful not to scorch the bottom of the pot as at this point you have a huge investment of time, care and money on your hands.
 If the gumbo seems too thick, add a little more liquid.
 Adjust your salt and pepper to taste.
 Serve over rice with a bare sprinkling of filé powder, good hot crusty bread and melon.
 To make a chicken gumbo, use a full-flavored chicken stock, omit the tomatoes and add a tablespoon of sage to the spice mixture.
 You can also make a good vegetarian black-eyed pea gumbo by using a vegetable stock and adding a quart or so of cooked dried or fresh black-eyed peas using the basic seafood spice mixture You can add sausage to either the seafood or the chicken gumbo, but I prefer it in the chicken, just be sure to blanch the sausage first to leech the fat out before you add it to the gumbo mixture, else the sausage fat will overpower the other tastes.

 Be creative; do whatever you want.
 You might want it hotter, thicker, thinner or whatever.
 You might not like so much celery or onion or bell pepper.
 You might not like tomatoes.
 Please yourself.
-But be aware that gumbo is sort of a Zen thing; it takes a certain presence of mind to make correctly, and you have to be involved at all times.
-Gumbo deserves devotion.
+But be aware that gumbo takes a certain presence of mind to make correctly.
+A good gumbo demands devotion.